angyansheng/100theorems/100theorems.md

 ## 19<sup>th</sup> Century (20)

-__Fundamental theorem of arithmetic__ (Euclid ~300 BC, al-Farisi ~1300, Gauss 1801)\
-_"Every integer greater than 1 can be uniquely written as a product of primes."_
-- Key lemmas were present in Euclid's Elements
-- First clearly stated and proved in Gauss's Disquisitiones Arithmeticae

 __Fundamental theorem of algebra__ (Argand 1806)\
 _"Every non-constant polynomial with complex coefficients has at least one complex root."_
 - Corollary: _"Every non-constant polynomial of degree n with complex coefficients has exactly n complex roots (counted with multiplicity)."_